-On 19 December 2014, the Company provided a facility to Aviva plc, its parent company, of £10,382 million which combined the two existing loans, noted above.
+On 19 December 2014, the Company provided a facility to Aviva plc, its parent company, of £10,382 million.
 This loan accrues interest at 65 basis points above 3 month LIBOR with settlement to be received in cash at maturity on 31 December 2017.
-As at the Statement of Financial Position date, the loan balance outstanding was £10,100 million (2014: £10,210 million).
+It is the intention of both parties that this facility will be renewed in full upon maturity and has been presented within 1-5 years maturity.
+As at the Statement of Financial Position date, the loan balance outstanding was £9,990 million (2015: £10,100 million).
 This facility has been secured against the ordinary share capital of Aviva Group Holdings Limited.

-&lt;sup>1 Issuer credit ratings represent an issuer's ability to meet its overall financial commitments as they fall due.
+1 Issuer credit ratings represent an issuer's ability to meet its overall financial commitments as they fall due.